-The lawsuit also names Sokor Metals, a neighboring precious-metals recovery company that also burned, and three individual defendants, Da Xiong Pan and Yan Ping Su, who owned Panda International Trading, and Sokor’s owner, Ashoor Koriel.
+The lawsuit also names Sokor Metals, a neighboring precious-metals recovery company that also burned, that company’s owner, and Da Xiong Pan and Yan Ping Su, who owned Panda International Trading.

 Pan, also known as Daniel Pan, and his company Panda were convicted of six felonies in September for violating California hazardous waste laws.
 Pan was given one day in jail and 1,000 hours of community service.
 The company was ordered to pay more than $53,000 in restitution.

 Attorneys for the defendants, Salvatore Coco of Duarte and the Los Angeles law firm Yacoubian & Powell, did not return calls Thursday asking about the lawsuit.